High-risk jurisdictions for Art Market Participants: Why does this matter and how do you get answers?

 High-risk jurisdictions have changed since June 2021 with countries being added and removed over time.
 To see the latest list of high-risk jurisdictions visit our blog.

-The FATF is an international organisation that plays a pivotal role in shaping international AML standards and promoting AML efforts worldwide.
+The Financial Action Task Force (FATF) is an international organisation that leads the way in determining which countries pose such risks.
+In general terms, the FATF plays a pivotal role in shaping international AML standards and promoting AML efforts worldwide.
 FATF issues recommendations and guidance that serve as essential references for governments and regulators alike in managing AML risks.
 Its work includes identifying high-risk jurisdictions and issuing recommendations for their improvement.
+This takes place three times annually, typically in February, June and October.

 A note on Russia** (think: sales, purchases and consignments of art):